Publications & Reports

-This executive summary was developed to provide evidence connecting the region’s economic goals to the region’s transportation investments that includes potential future 2014 Virginia House Bill 2 (HB2), now called Smart Scale, project applications, as well as to support a strong argument for continued transportation investments and projects in the Region.
+This executive summary was developed to provide evidence connecting the region’s economic goals to the region’s transportation investments that include potential future 2014 Virginia House Bill 2 (HB2), now called Smart Scale, project applications, as well as to support a strong argument for continued transportation investments and projects in the Region.
 It highlights the relationship between land and short-range transportation planning, project prioritization, and programming in FAMPO’s Transportation Improvement Plan (TIP) and VDOT’s Six-Year Improvement Plan (SYIP) to the desired economic development future of the Region.

-CMAQ/RSTP Funding Project Application, Selection, and Prioritization Methodology
+Congestion, Mitigation and Air Quality / Regional Surface Transportation Program Funding Project Application, Selection, and Prioritization Methodology

-This document describes the process that FAMPO undertakes to identify and select transportation projects for inclusion in FAMPO’s Transportation Improvement Program (TIP) and VDOT’s Six Year Improvement Program (SYIP).
+This document describes the process that FAMPO undertakes to identify and select transportation projects for inclusion in FAMPO’s Transportation Improvement Program (TIP) and VDOT’s Six-Year Improvement Program (SYIP).
 The selection process is used for all proposed projects using the Congestion Mitigation and Air Quality (CMAQ) program and the Federal Surface Transportation Program (RSTP) funding.
-This methodology was adopted on May 18, 2009 and amendment on October 21, 2013.
+This methodology was adopted on May 18, 2009, and amendment on October 21, 2013.